Altoros/power-bosh-jumpbox-bootstrap/README.md

 ## Install [Ansible](http://www.ansible.com/)

-The recommended ansible version is 1.9.1 (install from [PyPI](https://pypi.python.org/pypi/ansible/1.9.1)).
+The recommended ansible version is 1.9.2 (install from [PyPI](https://pypi.python.org/pypi/ansible/1.9.2)).
 The earlier versions may come with [this bug](https://github.com/rvm/rvm1-ansible/issues/44).

+You can also use `brew` tool to install latest version on your Mac OS.
+Simply run `brew install ansible`.

 ## Setup VMs